JetBrains/kotlin-web-site/pages/docs/tutorials/spring-boot-restful-db.md

 type: tutorial
 layout: tutorial
 title: "Add a database to a Spring Boot RESTful web service"
-description: "This tutorial walks you through the process of adding a database to the RESTful web service with Spring Boot and working with it."
+description: "This tutorial walks you through the process of adding a database to a RESTful web service with Spring Boot and shows you how to work with it."
 ---

-At the end of the tutorial, you'll get an application with a database for storing objects and two endpoints to write and retrieve them.
+On completing this tutorial you'll have an application with a database for storing objects, as well as endpoints for writing and retrieving them.

->This tutorial is a continuation of the previous one – [Create a RESTful web service with Spring Boot](spring-boot-restful.html).
-Finish it before proceeding.
+>This tutorial is a continuation of the previous tutorial – [Create a RESTful web service with Spring Boot](spring-boot-restful.html).
+Complete the previous tutorial before proceeding with this one.
 {:.note}

 ## Add database support

-In this section, you will create two endpoints to save the messages to the database and retrieve them:
+In this section, you will create two endpoints: one for saving messages to the database, and one for retrieving them:

 1. Add the `@Table` annotation to the `Message` class to declare mapping to a database table.
-Also add the `@Id` annotation before the `id` field.
+Add the `@Id` annotation before the `id` field.
   These annotations also require additional imports:

    <div class="sample" markdown="1" theme="idea" mode="kotlin" data-highlight-only>